ecosensors/Paperless-Raspberry-Pi5/README.md

 - export:/usr/src/paperless/export
 ```

-and add the line starting with export, bellow the line redisdata
+and add the lines starting with ´export', bellow the line ´redisdataˋ
 ```
 volumes:
   redisdata: